ICS Africa

-ICS SP ls a civil society organization.
+ICS SP is a civil society organization.

-History

 ICS Africa was founded in 1980 and aimed to ensure the safety and wellbeing of all children in Africa.

-2004: Name and Headquarter Change

-ICS moves its headquarters to Nunspeet in 2004, also changing its name from "International Christian Support Fund" to "International Child Support".
+They moved their headquarters to Nunspeet in 2004, while renaming from "International Christian Support Fund" to "International Child Support".
 The word 'Christian' implied that ICS only supported Christians, conflicting with ICS' goal of supporting underprivileged people regardless of belief.

-2011: Name and Logo Change

-ICS changes their logo and its name to "Investing in Children and their Societies" (ICS SP).
+They changed their logo and name to "Investing in Children and their Societies" (ICS SP) in 2011.